AmalganOpen/track-manager/README.md

 Universal music downloader with smart duplicate detection and metadata management.

-Download tracks from **Spotify, YouTube, SoundCloud, or direct URLs** with automatic source detection, duplicate prevention, and professional metadata handling.
+Download tracks from **Spotify, YouTube, SoundCloud, or direct URLs** with automatic source detection, duplicate prevention, and metadata handling.

 ## Features